tedchen0001/OSCP-Notes/Off_Sec_PG/Shiftdel(WIP).md

 So we now use the aforementioned exploit to try to reset the wordpress database settings.

-We follow the exploit steps.
+We follow the [exploit](https://www.exploit-db.com/exploits/50456) steps.

 ![image](https://github.com/tedchen0001/OSCP-Notes/blob/master/Off_Sec_PG/Pic/Shiftdel/Shiftdel_2022.01.30_16h12m33s_004.png)

-Login in to wordpress admin.
+1. Login in to wordpress admin.

-Navigates to Media > Add New > Select Files > Open/Upload
+2. Navigates to Media > Add New > Select Files > Open/Upload

-Click Edit > Open Developer Console > Paste this exploit script (If you can't copy and paste the js function code in the console enter ```allow pasting``` first )
+3. Click Edit > Open Developer Console > Paste this exploit script (If you can't copy and paste the js function code in the console enter ```allow pasting``` first )

+4. Execute the function, eg: unlink_thumb("../../../../wp-config.php")

+We can't reset the settings because wp-config-sample.php is missing.

+After referring to this article and doing some researching I tried to delete ```.htaccess``` to remove protection settings.

+We can see the source code directly.

+We know that wp-config.php contains the database connection settings, so we browse to wp-config.php page but it doesn't show any information, then I try to check the code and get the settings successfully.

+Right now we have the database connection information, we can use the previous RCE to get the shell.